juniormesquitadandao/315_xikitita/README.md

 ##What's it?
-Implementing some Active Record features in Javascript client side.
+Implementing some Active Model features in Javascript client side.
 Based on the ebook Eloquent Javascript 2nd edition and Rails Active Record
 ```js
 Xikitita
   .init